SummerRainET2008/PYthon_Algorithms_Library/README.md

 # PYthon Algorithms Library (pyal)

 Python does not have some useful or important data structures, like `linked list`, `tree map`, just like STL in C++.
-This library, PYthon Algorithm Library (pyal), aims to provide a python counterpart of C++ STL.
+This library aims to provide a python counterpart of C++ STL.

 # 1. Install
  ```bash